Search Contextures Sites

 End Sub

-Use the following code to turn off an AutoFilter, if one exists
+Use the following macro to turn an Excel AutoFilter off, if one exists on the active sheet

 Sub TurnFilterOff()